Sausage Stuffing Balls

 Since 2010, I’ve been making this stuffing ball recipe for my Birthday Christmas Cocktail Party and Super Bowl Party, and they’re always a huge hit!
 It’s Thanksgiving dinner in the form of a delicious appetizer, what’s not to love?!

+If you’re looking for a fun spin on stuffing, they’re also perfect as a side dish for Thanksgiving or Friendsgiving.
+I guarantee you’ll get requests for them year after year!
 Not only are these sausage stuffing balls a delectable crowd favorite, they’re also super easy to make!

-- 2 tbsp butter
+- Unsalted butter

 - Garlic cloves

-- ½ tsp black pepper
+- Black pepper

-- ½ cup chicken broth
+- Chicken broth

 Preheat the oven to 350°F.

 Cook the sausage in a large skillet on the stove over medium heat.